django-cms/django-cms/CONTRIBUTING.rst

 - Written using valid `Sphinx`_/`restructuredText`_ syntax (see below for specifics) and the file extension should be ``.rst``.
-- Written in English.
+- Written in British English.
 We could discuss how it would bring more people to the project by having a Klingon or some other translation, but that's a problem we will confront once we already have good documentation in English.
 - Accessible.
 You should assume the reader to be moderately familiar with